cme212/course/notes/lecture-06/specifications.md

 To refer to a function's return value we use `result`.

-### Specifications and Binary Search ###
+### Specifications and Binary Search Example ###

 We started this class developing these concepts in the context of a particular example: binary search.
-Let's start with the first implementation provided in function:
+Let's start with the first implementation provided in [search0.cpp](src/search0.cpp):
 ```c++
 int binary_search(float* a, int n, float v) {
   int low = 0;